-- Planning and prioritization of PFM reforms based on the results of PEFA assessments, ongoing development of PFM reform roadmaps; and support for strengthening of legal frameworks; - Strengthening budget preparation, including better integration of planning and budgeting; improved budget transparency, execution; and stronger debt, asset, and risk management. - Strengthening budget monitoring, reporting and accountability.
+- Planning and prioritization of PFM reforms based on the results of PEFA assessments, ongoing development of PFM reform roadmaps; and support for strengthening of legal frameworks; - budget preparation, Strengthening including better integration of planning and budgeting; improved budget transparency, execution; and stronger and ADB; and debt, asset, and risk management; and - budget Strengthening monitoring, reporting and accountability.

 PFM Capacity Development will be delivered in a variety of forms including: TA provided directly to member countries through missions by the PFTAC resident advisors and/or by an STX.
-A little under half the missions will involve STX, but since their missions tend to be longer than those of the resident advisors, almost two-thirds of mission days (418 of 668 days) are expected to be delivered by STX:
+A little under half the missions will involve STX, but since their missions tend to be longer than those of the resident advisors, almost two-thirds of mission days (418 of 668 days) are expected to be delivered by STX;